 Time tracking allows managers to get more insight into the project’s success and execution.
 They can better understand the length of each task, how it relates to the project plan and what effort they should be planning for in the future.

-The Gantt chart is one of the oldest project management solutions allowing to layout project phases in a timeline view.
-In modern tools, managers can also easily divide those stages into tasks and subtasks, as well as define task dependencies.
+The Gantt chart is one of the oldest project management solutions allowing to layout of project phases in a timeline view.
+In modern timeline management tools, managers can also easily divide those stages into tasks and subtasks, as well as define task dependencies.
 Gantt chars are usually used to create a project plan and then monitor how the team executes it.